genesiscommunitysuccess/docs/docs/04_web/02_web-components/03_interaction/04_dialog.md

 ## Usage

-Below you see the standard declaration of the dialog:
+Below is the standard declaration of the dialog:

 ```html
 <alpha-dialog>